A State of the Art SEN Playground Design for New Build School, Polden Bower!

 The Primary KS1 and KS2 playground spaces at the new Polden Bower School are full of wonder and adventure!

-We designed a bespoke ‘Polden Bower Playground Castle’ especially for the school - a tremendous timber structure featuring no fewer than three raised tower decks and a whole host of exciting access points and climbing features!
+We designed a bespoke ‘Polden Bower Playground Castle’ especially for the school - a tremendous timber structure featuring three raised tower decks and a whole host of exciting access points and climbing features!

 A staircase with handrails allows easier access while ladders, a climbing ramp with grips, a vertical climbing wall and a scramble net present greater physical challenges.